IanS71/ticket-lifecycle/README.md

 <br />
 <img src="https://cdn.discordapp.com/attachments/677756436784218132/1095555680766795777/image.png"/>

-My enduser will be Ken Masters reporting on the topic of "Business Critical Outage".
+My end-user will be Ken Masters reporting on the topic of "Business Critical Outage".
 This automatically sets the severity on an Emergency Level when submitted
 <p>
 <img src="https://cdn.discordapp.com/attachments/677756436784218132/1095556653161652234/image.png"/>
 </p>